-When you are in Albion, you'll notice that it is more blue-collar than most other communities in America.
-41.27% of Albion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Albion is generally considered to be a blue-collar town.
+43.24% of the Albion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albion is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Albion who work in office and administrative support (13.24%), food service (6.37%), and sales jobs (6.27%).
+There are especially a lot of people living in Albion who work in office and administrative support (12.31%), sales jobs (6.76%), and food service (5.83%).

 Albion’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Albion does not have a public transit system used by locals to get to and from work.
+Albion is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Albion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Albion include English, Irish, Italian, and French .
+Important ancestries of people in Albion include English, Irish, Polish, and Italian.